-The conversion is divided into two parts: removing coreference relations not included in the OntoNotes scheme, and removing or adjusting markables.
-For coreference relation deletion, we cut chains by removing expletive cataphora, and identifying the definiteness of nominal markables, since indefinites cannot be anaphors in OntoNotes.
-In addition to modifying existing mention clusters, we also remove particular coreference relations and mention spans, such as Noun-Noun compounding (only included in OntoNotes for proper-name modifiers), bridging anaphora, copula predicates, nested entities ('i-within-i'= single mentions containing coreferring pronouns), and singletons (all not included in OntoNotes).
+also remove particular coreference relations and mention spans, such as Noun-Noun compounding (only included in OntoNotes for proper-name modifiers), bridging anaphora, copula predicates, nested entities ('i-within-i'= single mentions containing coreferring pronouns), and singletons, i.e. mentions that are not referred to again (all not included in OntoNotes).
 We note that singletons are removed as the final step, in order to catch singletons generated during the conversion process.
-We also contract verbal markable spans to their head verb, and merge appositive constructions into single mentions, following the OntoNotes guidelines.
-2
+We also contract verbal markable spans to their head verb, and merge appositive constructions, which are explicitly marked in GUM, into single mentions, following the OntoNotes guidelines.
+The order of conversion steps are shown in Table 2.